Classifying complements for groups. Applications: Classifying complements

 Group extensions $A \leq G$ of factorization index $1$ are exactly those for which the factorization is unique.
-In other words, rigid extensions are those for which the Krull-Schmidt theorem \cite[Theorem 6.36]{rotman} for bicrossed products holds: if $G\cong A \bowtie H \cong A \bowtie H'$, then $H \cong H'$.
-A generic example of an extension of factorization index $1$ is provided in \coref{proddi} below: if $A \ltimes H$ is an arbitrary semidirect product of $A$ and $H$, then the factorization index $[A\ltimes H : A]^f = 1$.
+In other words, for these extensions the Krull-Schmidt theorem \cite[Theorem 6.36]{rotman} for bicrossed products holds: if $G\cong A \bowtie H \cong A \bowtie H'$, then $H \cong H'$.
+A generic example of an extension of factorization index $1$ is provided in \coref{proddi} below: if $A \ltimes H$ is an arbitrary semidirect product of $A$ and $H$, then $[A\ltimes H : A]^f = 1$.

-2. Examples of extensions $G/A$ for which $[G : A]^f \geq 2$ are quite rare, which makes them tempting to identify. \reref{neunic} proves in fact that $[A_{4k}: A_{4k-1}]^f \geq 2$.
+2. Examples of extensions $A \leq G$ for which $[G : A]^f \geq 2$ are quite rare, which makes them tempting to identify. \reref{neunic} proves in fact that $[A_{4k}: A_{4k-1}]^f \geq 2$.
 We provide below an example of an extension of factorization index $2$.

 The extension $S_{3} \leq S_{4}$ has factorization index $2$.
 Indeed, let $C_4 = <(1234)> $ be the cyclic group of order $4$ and $ C_2\times C_2$ the Klein's group viewed as a subgroup of $S_4$ being generated by $(12) (34)$ and $(13)(24)$.
 Then $S_4$ has two factorizations: $S_4 = S_3 C_4 = S_3 (C_2 \times C_2)$.
 Since there are no other groups of order four we obtain that $[S_4 : S_3]^f = 2$.